spinnaker/governance/cx-sig-charter-draft.md

   - engagement on project platforms
 - Research other OSS projects and consult with their leaders about contributor experience topics to make sure we are always delivering value to our contributors

+---
+[Nikema's comments (10/15/2020): After reading through what is here, I think the bullet points cover the ways I would want co-lead.
+I don't have a whole lot to add.]

+- Create and maintain subprojects that incentivize community outreach, individual content creation, and welcoming/onboarding of new contributors

+---

 #### Cross-cutting and Externally Facing Processes

 We cross-cut all SIGs and working groups to deliver the following processes: